patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 # End-to-end E-commerce Data Project - AI-Driven Interpretable Dynamic Customer Segmentation

 *Patcharanat P.*

+*If you use or adapt this project, please credit and link to the original.
+Thank you!*

 ```text
 Click "⋮≡" at top right to show the table of contents.
 ```

 **End-to-end Data project** in the e-commerce and retail industries covering the full process of data exploitation, including Data Engineering, Data Science, Data Analytic, and how to automate ML deployment (MLOps).

 ## **Context**